mariFelix/Bioinfo-Toolbox/README.md

 ```

 ```
-Please enter an output file name for the 20 dataset(s) found :
+Please enter an output file name for the Z dataset(s) found :
 ```

 ```